Your Temple, TX, Dog Bite Lawyers

 - Emotional trauma, and more.

-At Lorenz & Lorenz, LLP, we work closely with injury experts from across the state.
+At Lorenz & Lorenz, PLLC, we work closely with injury experts from across the state.
 They can provide critical insight as we investigate the circumstances surrounding your attack and injury.
 This will help us fight to get you all of the compensation to which you’re entitled.

 Call Our Temple Dog Bite Lawyers For Help

 Are you struggling with an injury after you were attacked by a dog in Temple?
 Has your child suffered a dog bite injury?
-Contact Lorenz & Lorenz, LLP for immediate legal assistance.
+Contact Lorenz & Lorenz, PLLC for immediate legal assistance.
 Our Temple personal injury attorneys will help you fight to get the compensation you deserve.

 We have more than 18 years of experience handling dog bite cases in central Texas.
 Call our law office today to schedule a free consultation.
 Our legal team will review your case and answer any questions you have.
 There’s a limited amount of time to act, so reach out to us for assistance today.